notzree/wikigraph_server/README.md

 Wikigraph is a pathfinder service that computes the number of links it takes to get from 1 Wikipedia article to another using a compressed binary graph (inspired by [Tristan Hume](https://github.com/trishume/wikicrush))

 This repo contains the code to run and deploy the Wikigraph Pathfinding microservice (which also contains a rate limiter microservice because I'm broke and aws is expensive).
-It exposes a rest api via the rate limiter, which communicates with the pathfinder service via gRPC + ProtoBuf.
-(Will prob containerize the gRPC apis and the rest api seperately)
+It exposes a rest api via the rate limiter, which communicates with the pathfinder service via gRPC + ProtoBuf. (still need to break down grpc and rest apis separately)

 I wrote the rate limiter myself and it's an implementation of the [Token Bucket Algo](https://en.wikipedia.org/wiki/Token_bucket) using Redis.
 The Pathfinder currently runs a BFS implemented in Go and traverses the binary graph created in this [repository](https://github.com/notzree/wikigraph_script).
 It's able to compute the shortest path between 2 wikipedia pages ~ 1 second with the database and everything running on my local machine.
 See the deployment section where I talk about real-world performance.